Rohit-Varshney001/GIPHY-API-Assessment/README.md

 ---

 ## 📌 Conclusion
-This project is a simple yet powerful GIF search engine that utilizes React for the frontend and Go/Python for the backend.
+This project is a simple yet powerful GIF search engine that utilizes React for the frontend and Python (FastAPI) for the backend.
 It fetches GIFs dynamically from the Giphy API and provides a seamless search experience.

 Let me know if you need enhancements! 🚀